 7.5.16.
-Construction Traffic Management Responsibility - Project Manager / Contractor / ECO / owner
+Construction Traffic Management

 All construction vehicles which carry construction materials, must use sheeting or a suitable cover, to prevent loss of load during travelling or due to wind or rain.
 Any spills should be cleaned immediately.

 7.5.17.
 Architecture / Design